-Mumsnet utilizes automated pregnancy newsletters triggered by a user's due date.
-Future moms subscribe via custom email-signup forms that capture their due dates.
+Mumsnet relies on automation and sends pregnancy newsletters triggered by a user's due date.
+Future moms subscribe via custom email signup forms that capture their due dates.
 When the due date approaches, Mumsnet's system automatically sends the pregnancy newsletter to the new mom.

 How to monetize your software?

 Erick Schmidt, former Google CEO said, "Revenue solves all problems."
 In business, this holds mostly true.
 But in order to get those gains, there is some work to be done.

 Understand market trends